reidrac/swift-nbd-server/README.rst

 Notes:

 - by default the objects stored in swift are 64KB, so 16384 * 65536 is 1GB.
-- swiftnbd-setup can be used to unlock a storage using the -f flag to overwrite the container metadata (as long as the number-of-objects is the same, it won't affect the stored data); this is only until we have a specific tool for that.

 After the container is setup, it can be served with swiftnbd-server::